top of page

 Darkness is the opposite of light and goodness.

-Goodness works in transparency, knowledge, trust, love, community, kindness, and so many more things we each have inside of us.
-When evil (yes, I meant to use it here) harnesses the forces of hatred, division, and oppression its victims can sometimes be good people living in darkness.
+Goodness works in transparency, knowledge, trust, love, community, kindness, joy, and so many more things we each have inside of us.

 Make a career of humanity.
 Commit yourself to the noble struggle for equal rights.
 You will make a better person of yourself, a greater nation of your country, and a finer world to live in. - Dr. Reverend Martin Luther King, Jr.